RobinHartmann/GameOfLife/README.md

 ### Installation

-Just copy over `GameOfLife.exe` and run it.
+Just copy over the generated `GameOfLife.exe` and run it.
 An installation is not needed.

 ## Built With